 Some scalar types can be configured for different modes.

-Hackolade also supports ScyllaDB User-Defined Types via its re-usable object definitions.
+Hackolade also supports ScyllaDB User-Defined Types (UDTs) via its re-usable object definitions.

 ScyllaDB supports materialized views to handle automated server-side denormalization.
 In theory, this removes the need for client-side handling and would ensure consistency between base and view data.
 Materialized views work particularly well with immutable insert-only data, but should not be used in case of low-cardinality data.
 Materialized views are designed to alleviate the pain for developers, but are essentially a trade-off of performance for connectedness.
 See more info in this article.